IntelLabs/csg/README.md

 ## Reqruiments

 At least 1 GPU is needed.
-By default, the models is deployed on gpu:0.
+By default, the models are deployed on gpu:0.
 You can change your settings in "config" file.

 ## Licence
 check [LICENSE](LICENSE)